benschac/25-react-projects/README.md

 ![Conway's Game of Life](http://g.recordit.co/UrUpCMd6wl.gif)

 ### Project - Todo-List (Styling coming soon!)
 (React + Redux)
-Made with Redux, we're able to take advantage of Redux's application and separate concerns and organize the applications logic.
-Additionally we're able to break components into container and presentation components further separating logic and functions that simply handle rendering the UI.
-These are also known as stateful and stateless functional components.
+Made with Redux, the application separates concerns and organizes logic from presentation UI.
+This application takes full advantage of Redux's store, dispatch and subscribe methods to send actions to state and send new data.

 Users Can:
 - Create a Todo